tardate/LittleArduinoProjects/playground/PiezoVibrationDetector/README.md

 This could be done off-board with comparators and filters, but in this case I'm doing it within the ATmega with the following techniques:

-* the analog comparator reference threshold set with R1 prevents (ilters) weaker pulses triggering the input
+* the analog comparator reference threshold set with R1 prevents (filters) weaker pulses triggering the input
 * discard pulses faster than 250 BPM/240ms - "too fast to be useful"
 * reset when pulses below 33 BPM/1800ms - "threshold of the perceptual present"